-This review surveys the dramatic variations in wake structures and flow transitions, in addition to body forces, that appear as the motion of bluff bodies through a fluid occurs increasingly closer to a solid wall.
-In particular, we discuss the two cases of bluff bodies translating parallel to solid walls at varying heights and bluff bodies impacting on solid walls.
-In the former case, we highlight the changes to the wake structures as the flow varies from that of an isolated body to that of a body on or very close to the wall, including the effects when the body is rotating.
-For the latter case of an impacting body, we review the flow structures following impact and their transition to three-dimensionality.
-We discuss the issue of whether there is solid-solid contact between the bluff body and a wall and its importance to body motion.
+This article reviews the dramatic variation in wake structures and flow transitions, in addition to body forces, that appears as the motion of bluff bodies through a fluid occurs increasingly closer to a solid wall.
+In particular, the two cases of bluff bodies translating parallel at varying heights to solid walls and bluff bodies impacting on solid walls are discussed.
+In the former case, the changes to the wake structures as the flow varies from that of an isolated body to that of a body on or very close to the wall are highlighted, including the effects when the body is rotating.
+For the latter case of an impacting body, the flow structures following impact and their transition to three-dimensionality are reviewed.
+The issue of whether there is solid-solid contact between the bluff body and a wall and its importance to body motion is discussed.